Town Hall Meeting

 Ambassador Dawn M. Liberi’s Town Hall Remarks

-U.S. Town Hall Meeting: February 12, 2014
+U.S. Town Hall Meeting: September 9, 2014

-United States Citizens gathered at Ambassador Dawn Liberi's residence on the evening of February 12, 2014 for a U.S. citizens' town hall meeting.
+United States Citizens gathered at Ambassador Dawn Liberi's residence on the evening of September 9, 2014 for a U.S. citizens' town hall meeting.
 Ambassador Liberi made remarks, with a focus on U.S. Embassy programs and priorities.
 The Regional Security Officer made remarks on the local security environment and shared recommendations for personal security precautions.
 The Consular Section Chief spoke about the consular services that are available to U.S. Citizens.
 After the meeting, U.S. Embassy staff registered citizens to vote at the American Citizens Services table.